mathur-nikita/School_District_Analysis/README.md

 #### Math and reading scores by grade
 #### Scores by school spending

+Old scores by school spending:

+New scores by school spending:

 #### Scores by school size

+Old scores by school size:

+New scores by school size:

 #### Scores by school type

+Old scores by school type:

+New scores by school type:

 ## Summary